 To model and control properties of the MnS producer SA5 has introduced the IOC MnsAgent [5].
 The use of MnsAgent to model properties of the MnS producer results in a clear separation between:

-- As far as useful, properties of the management system as such shall be contained below MnsAgent, but shall not be contained by SubNetwork.
+- As far as useful, properties of the management system as such be contained below MnsAgent, but not to be contained by SubNetwork.

-- Properties of the managed network shall not be contained below MnsAgent.
+- Properties of the managed network are not to be contained below MnsAgent.

 This solution proposes the same new IOC SupportedDataReporting as of the potential solution 4.6.3.1 to allow MnS producer to report its supported capabilities.
 However, the IOC SupportedDataReporting is proposed to be name-contained by MnsAgent.Note: This potential solution depends on a clear definition of the semantics of MnSAgent, how instances of MnSAgent relate to the properties of the management system, and how a MnS consumer is able to address individual instances of MnSAgent.